tahaerel/Avalanche-MetaFarm/README.md

 # Avalanche-MetaFarm
 a Blockchain based game.
-Made in 48 Hours at Avalanche Hackathon
+Made in 48 Hours at Avalanche Hackathon and won 2nd prize.